For honest and ethical appraisals, trust Antares Real Estate Management

 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have increased more than ever before.
-So it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
+So it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession rather than a trade.
+As with any profession we have a strict ethical code.

-We have a great deal of responsibilities as appraisers but above everything we answer to our clients.
-Typically, for a regular residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers are required to only disclosing information to their clients, and as a homeowner, if you would like to review an appraisal report, you normally have to obtain it from your lender.
-Other responsibilities also include, accurate figures appropriate to the scope of the assignment, acquiring and keeping an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is standard operating procedure for us at Antares Real Estate Management, we take these ethical responsibilities very to heart.
+We have quite a few responsibilities as appraisers but above everything we answer to our clients.
+Typically, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you desire to review an appraisal report, you should obtain it from your lender.
+Other responsibilities also include, accurate sums appropriate to the parameters of the assignment, acquiring and maintaining a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
+Here at Antares Real Estate Management, we take these ethical responsibilities very to heart.

-Antares Real Estate Management has worked hard for its reputation for completing competent and ethically superior appraisals.
+Antares Real Estate Management has an established track record for producing competent and ethically superior appraisals.
 To learn more Contact us

-In some cases appraisers will have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is limited to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Generally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary roll is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.